Introduction

 What is an AI Agent

-An AI agent is a software component whose output is generated by an Artificial Intelligence.
-These components can understand and respond to customer inquiries without human intervention.
-They are created using an agent development kit, like Neuron, to connect additional components and handle a wide range of tasks.
+You need an agentic framework, like Neuron, to connect additional components and handle a wide range of tasks.
 These intelligent agents can include anything from answering simple questions to resolving complex issues that require reasoning, decision making, and proactive interactions with external systems.

 Compared to a raw LLM (that primarily provide information and respond to questions within a conversation), AI agents can augment their knowledge with external sources, and take independent actions to complete tasks.